Aging & Health A to Z

-Help orient cognitively impaired patients in time and place (using clocks, calendars, windows, blackboards with doctor’s and nurse’s names)
+Help orient cognitively impaired patients in time and place (using clocks, calendars, windows, blackboards with healthcare providers’ names).

-- Minimize the use of psychoactive (mood) drugs by using non-drug therapies whenever feasible
+- Minimize the use of psychoactive (mood) medications by using non-drug therapies whenever feasible.

-- Improve sensory input and communication using appropriate aids, especially good eyeglasses and hearing aids, if needed
+- Improve sensory input and communication using appropriate aids, especially good eyeglasses, hearing aids (check the batteries!), and dentures if needed.

 - Give plenty of fluids, and make sure patients don’t get dehydrated.